ROCm/omniperf/README.md

 ## General

-ROCm Compute Profiler is a system performance profiling tool for machine learning/HPC workloads running on AMD MI GPUs.
+ROCm Compute Profiler, formerly known as Omniperf, is a system performance profiling tool for machine learning/HPC workloads running on AMD MI GPUs.
 The tool presently targets usage on MI100, MI200, and MI300 accelerators.